MahaSci/UK-Road-Accident-Analysis/README.md

 * Integrate GIS (Geographical Information Systems) for spatial analysis.

 ## Hypothesis and how to validate?
-1) Accidents are more frequent during Winter periods
+1) Accidents are more frequent during Winter periods.
+(Dispproved)[view](jupyter_notebooks/07_Hypothesis Testing - Temporal Data.ipynb)
-2) Accidents are more frequent during non-dry weather conditions.
+2) Accidents are more frequent during non-dry weather conditions.[view](jupyter_notebooks/04_EDA_Advanced .ipynb) ([view](jupyter_notebooks/03_EDA_Basic.ipynb)
-### (I suggest changing 2 to non-dry accidents have a higher percentage of severe/fatal injuries, or drop it althougher)
-3) Multi-vehicle accidents lead to a higher number of casualties.
+3) Multi-vehicle accidents lead to a higher number of casualties.[view](jupyter_notebooks/03_EDA_Basic.ipynb)
-4) Accidents in rural areas are more severe than urban.
+4) Accidents in rural areas are more severe than urban.[view](jupyter_notebooks/05_Hypothesis Testing - Numerical Variables.ipynb)
 5) Accident severity is dependent on light conditions. [view](jupyter_notebooks/06_Hypothesis_Testing_Categorical.ipynb)

 ## Project Plan
+The project plan was executed by the following process
+* Kanban planning: The kanban project planning is used to plan for tasks and tracking of tasks as the project progresses.
+* Data Collection: Load the dataset from the Kaggle.
-* Outline the high-level steps taken for the analysis.
+* Save the file in the folder in the directory
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?
+* Data Cleaning: Handle missing values, check duplicates, and standardise formats.Processing, analysis and interpretation of data, some of the methods used are like df.info(), df.isnull().sum().
+* Data Transformation: Nothing to clean as the dataset had no duplicates or missing values.
+* Save the cleaned file in a new folder in the directory.
+* Analysis: Perform exploratory data analysis, trend analysis, and correlation analysis
+* Modeling: Logistics Regression.
+* Visualization: Build dashboards from Power Bi to present insights and predictions.

 ## The rationale to map the business requirements to the Data Visualisations
 - Business Requirement: Identify accident-prone areas to aid in infrastructure improvement